Query API

 How does authentication work?

 Every API request requires your key in the X-API-Key header and the target project UUID in the URL path.
 We hash the incoming key and compare it against stored hashes—your raw key never touches our database.
-A single API key can access multiple projects—include the project UUID in the URL to direct each request to the right one.
+Keys are scoped to a single project: if the project UUID in the URL doesn't match the key's project, the request is rejected with 403 PROJECT_MISMATCH.

 How is streaming secured?